Copyright (c) Microsoft Corporation. All rights reserved.

 print(x.dtype, x.min(), x.max())

-Indices can also be computed on batches of images and appended as an additional band to the specified channel dimension.
+The following example shows how indices can be computed on batches of images and appended as an additional band to the specified channel dimension.
 Notice how the number of channels increases from 13 -> 14.

 [ ]: